joyagergess/joyagergess/README.md

 ### ✨ About Me

-I'm a full stack developper passionate about
+I'm a full stack developper
-**web development, design, and creative tech ideas**.

 - 🌍  Based in **Lebanon**
 - ✉️  Reach me at **[gergessjoya@gmail.com](mailto:gergessjoya@gmail.com)**